geoserver/geoserver/doc/en/user/source/extensions/authkey/index.rst

 The ``authkey`` module is meant to be used with OGC services.
 It won't work properly against the administration GUI, nor RESTConfig.

+The ``authkey`` module replaces the default basic authentication provider, therefore when editing a user the Enabled checkbox does not affect the ``authkey`` provider and you cannot disable users this way.

 Key providers
 -------------

 Key providers are responsible for mapping the authentication keys to a user.
-The authentication key itself is a UUID (Universal unique Identifier).
+The authentication key itself is a UUID (Universally Unique IDentifier (UUID)).
 A key provider needs a user/group service and it is responsible for synchronizing the authentication keys with the users contained in this service.

 Key provider using user properties